 Cinesation will be held in Massillon, Ohio, from Sep.
 28 to Oct.
 1.

 Jean Harlow in Elizabethan garb: Paul Bern’s gift to his MGM-star wife

 Jean Harlow is seen among various celebrities found on an oil-on-canvas mural created by Russian artist Alexander Ignatiev aka V. Ignatieff in the early 1930s.
-Lisa Burks, currently working on a biography of Best Actor Academy Award nominee Franchot Tone (Mutiny on the Bounty; also, Phantom Lady, Advise and Consent), has posted on her site a magazine copy of the mural.
+Lisa Burks, currently working on a biography of Best Actor Academy Award nominee Franchot Tone (Mutiny on the Bounty; also, Phantom Lady, Advise & Consent), has posted on her site a magazine copy of the mural.

 The mural was reportedly a gift from MGM producer Paul Bern to his wife Jean Harlow.
 (If Bern and Harlow were indeed husband and wife at that time, then the gift was made between July and September 1932.)
 In Elizabethan garb, the blonde MGM star is seen at the center of the table, surrounded by the likes of fellow MGM players John Gilbert, Norma Shearer, and Joan Crawford; MGM honcho Louis B. Mayer; Shearer’s husband and MGM’s second-in-command Irving G. Thalberg; and director Edmund Goulding (Dark Victory, The Razor’s Edge)